-- 1 The regulation of the relationship between the church and the state shall be the responsibility of the Cantons. - 2 The Confederation and the Cantons may within the scope of their powers take measures to preserve public peace between the members of different religious communities. - 3 ...34
+- 1 The regulation of the relationship between the church and the state is the responsibility of the Cantons. - 2 The Confederation and the Cantons may within the scope of their powers take measures to preserve public peace between the members of different religious communities. - 3 The construction of minarets is prohibited.34